lizageorge/my-Stanford-Summer-Sessions/Programming Abstractions - CS 106B/Notes/7-06 -  7-08; Recursion!.md

 	- recursive case; (...else) if the first and last char is the same.
 - ![[Pasted image 213.png]]

+### Strategy for solving recursive problems
+- 1. look for a self-similar pattern
+- 2. determing a base case (the simplest/ending case) and the recursive case (brings you one step closer to the base case)

 ## Visually representing recursion
 - **Self-similarity** = an object is self-similar when it contains the pattern of itself
 	- []![[Pasted image 214.png]]